List of Friday the 13th characters: Steven Freeman

-Steven Freeman is Jessica Kimble’s ex-boyfriend of her baby Stephanie, whom he has no contact with.
+Steven Freeman is Jessica Kimble’s ex-boyfriend and father of her baby Stephanie, whom he has no contact with.
 Adam Marcus, director of the film, had originally intended for the character to be Tommy Jarvis, but New Line Cinema at that time lacked the legal rights to Tommy's character after buying the franchise from Paramount Pictures and the creative team had to write a new character and name for the film instead.
 When Jessica's mother Diana is murdered by Jason Voorhees, Steven is blamed.
 In jail, he learns from bounty hunter Creighton Duke that Jason is attempting to be reborn through another Voorhees, and that Jessica and Stephanie are his only surviving blood relatives.
 Steven escapes from jail and tries to warn Jessica of the danger she and their daughter are in, but she does not believe his story.
 When Jason attacks Jessica in the body of her current boyfriend Robert Campbell, Steven guns him down and saves her.
 Steven and Jessica eventually travel to the Voorhees house to retrieve their baby from Duke, who reveals that Jessica is the only one capable of killing Jason permanently.
 When Jason is finally reborn through Diana's corpse, he and Steven engage in a fist fight until Jessica uses a mystical dagger to send Jason to Hell.
 Steven is almost dragged into Hell as well, but Jessica rescues him and the couple reconcile, walking off into the sunrise with their baby.